aksommerville/apothecary/README.md

 - - [x] hello: When Dot flies leftward, scale her down a bit, tint a bit to black, and render behind the title.
 - - [x] gameover: Don't say "new high score" when it's a tie.
 New message for that.
 - - [x] Physics: Tighten up cornering and braking, and ensure when pressing into a wall, direction still shifts as if you were free -- it doesn't right now, and it's a little weird.
+- - [ ] Tune map so there are neat tricks you can pull, like there's always a wall to bounce off where you need one.
 - Sat 1 Feb
 - - [x] Music.
 - - [ ] French and Spanish text, why not.
 Russian(TurtleMan), Finnish(Joop)
-- - [ ] Thirty Seconds doesn't loop quite right.
+- - [x] Thirty Seconds doesn't loop quite right.
-- - [ ] Emotional Support Bird: Add arpeggio peak notes to bass in second pass. (right hand does that on a piano, but with different voices one notices a gap).
+- - [x] Emotional Support Bird: Add arpeggio peak notes to bass in second pass. (right hand does that on a piano, but with different voices one notices a gap).
 - - [ ] Sound effects.
 - - - [ ] Braking.
 - - - [ ] Flying: Ongoing repeating sound, varies with velocity.